-An exclusive gateway (or XOR-gateway) allows to make a decision based on data (i.e. on process instance variables).
+An exclusive gateway (aka XOR-gateway) allows to make a decision based on data (i.e. on workflow instance variables).

-If an exclusive gateway has multiple outgoing sequence flows, all sequence flows except one must have a
+If an exclusive gateway has multiple outgoing sequence flows then all sequence flows, except one, must have a

 conditionExpression to define when the flow is taken.
 The gateway can have one sequence flow without

-If no condition is fulfilled, it takes the default flow of the gateway.
-If the gateway has no default flow, an incident is created.
+If no condition is fulfilled then it takes the default flow of the gateway.
+In case the gateway has no default flow, an incident is created.

-An exclusive gateway can also be used to join multiple incoming flows together and improve the readability of the BPMN.
-A joining gateway has a pass-through semantic and doesn't merge the incoming concurrent flows like a parallel gateway.
+An exclusive gateway can also be used to join multiple incoming flows to one, in order to improve the readability of the BPMN.
+A joining gateway has a pass-through semantic.
+It doesn't merge the incoming concurrent flows like a parallel gateway.

 Multiple boolean values or comparisons can be combined as disjunction (